 There is a difference between your personal and professional online presence.
 Although social media platforms can be a great tool for friends to stay in touch, using social media for business requires greater professional distance.

-And while an increasing number of people are becoming active on social media, you should never post directly to a patient’s profiles or tag their account in a post.
+And while an increasing number of people are becoming active on social media, you should never post directly to a patient’s profiles or tag their account in a post, as this would be a violation of HIPAA laws.
 A patient might engage with your online presence on their own accord, perhaps through a comment on a Facebook post or a review on your Healthgrades profile.
 Don’t be afraid to respond back, just leave any additional details about the patient or their treatment out.

 An online presence is essential to healthcare marketing, even for the busiest doctor.
 Set yourself up for success by sticking to a consistent schedule and strategy.
+Create a HIPAA-compliant social media policy for your practice to establish a brand voice and stay safe.
 If additional help is needed, you can empower your front office staff with greater responsibility.

-You also might consider implementing a social media style guide, which can give direction on the best practices for your content, tone, and branding.
+You also might consider implementing a social media style guide with HIPAA in mind, which can give direction on the best practices for your content, tone, and branding.
 For example, you could provide a repository of HIPAA-compliant responses for your staff to reference when engaging with patients.

 Every social action you take online conveys something about your practice, so be sure you portray a positive image to your patients while also protecting their privacy.